How do homeless families become residents of Open House?

 Open House Ministries works with a wide network of collaborative partners and service providers.
-They consist of local and regional human services agencies and organizations, as well as local faith communities and churches.
-Families referred to Open House are considered based on our availability and the family’s willingness to work the program that Open House Ministries provides.
+These consist of local and regional human service agencies and organizations, as well as faith-based communities and churches.
+Families need to be referred to Open House and acceptance is based on our availability and the family’s willingness to work the program Open House Ministries provides.
 For more information about residency applications and availability, call case manager Katie Fessel at 360-737-0300 or email her at firstname.lastname@example.org.

-Often, local pastors or outreach coordinators of local churches have insight into families in need who are willing to change.
-We gladly accept referrals from them.
-We also collaborate with providers such as the Department of Social and Human Services (DSHS), Court Appointed Special Advocate, Washington’s Department of Children, Youth and Families, Child Protective Services (CPS), Columbia River Mental Health and Community Services Northwest.
-Working with our case management staff, families are referred.
+Referrals often come from local pastors or outreach coordinators of local churches who have insight about families in need.
+We also take referrals from and collaborate with providers such as the Washington state Department of Social and Human Services, Court Appointed Special Advocate, Washington’s Department of Children, Youth and Families, Child Protective Services, Columbia River Mental Health and Sea Mar-Community Services Northwest.

 When there is room for one of these families at Open House, the candidates meet one on one with our case management team to set the groundwork for their stay.
 If accepted into the program, the family receives housing, food, clothing, basic needs and full program support.

 For more than 30 years, Open House Ministries has helped heal broken lives and restore families.
 A resident’s success here is shaped in large part by their participation in our holistic program.
 Families who become part of the Open House Ministries community are made aware of the following:

 - Open House is a Christian family shelter.

 - Families at Open House are treated with dignity and respect.